Trilarion/opensourcegames/entries/stressfreezone.md

 - Code dependency: Lugre
 - Developer: Mark Saward, Robert Noll

-Space simulation focused on cooperative (non-massive)-multiplayer and intuitive gameplay, that is fun to play in short bursts, e.g. on LAN parties.
+Focused on cooperative (non-massive)-multiplayer and intuitive gameplay, that is fun to play in short bursts, e.g. on LAN parties.

 ## Building